kadookie/AptusAssist/README.md

 ## DevOps
 - Fully Dockerized for consistency and reproducibility.
-- Runs as a containerized service on a local Ubuntu machine, designed for 24/7 uptime with minimal resource usage.
+- Runs as a containerized service, designed for 24/7 uptime with minimal resource usage.
 - Includes:
   - `Dockerfile` with production-level build setup
   - Volume-mounted persistent storage for slot data